maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 ## Study 4 special iterator: generator

-In study 3 we give an example of an iterator that computes the elements on the fly.
+In study 3 we gave an example of an iterator that computes the elements on the fly.
 This is such a common pattern that Python has syntactic sugar for that.

 There are special functions - still defined with `def`, but they have `yield` somewhere in their body.